matthewdeanmartin/raypack/README.md

 Raypack will create a package for AWS Glue, Ray.io tasks.
-This automates this [documentation page](https://docs.aws.amazon.com/glue/latest/dg/edit-script-ray-env-dependencies.html) that has some handwavy descriptions of shell commands.
+This automates this [documentation page](https://docs.aws.amazon.com/glue/latest/dg/edit-script-ray-env-dependencies.html) that has some hand-wavy descriptions of shell commands.
 AWS Lambdas also call for a similar type of packaging, but as far as I know it is no sort of standard.

-Use this if you have private dependencies, native dependencies, or you want to package your own code as a python package.
-AWS Glue can't handle anything without a binary wheel or private package repositories, gcc or other build tools are not in Glue runtime images.
+Problems this solves:
+- Putting pure python into a conforming zip
+  - With a wrapper folder
+  - Without dist-info or OS junk files
+  - Pinned to poetry lock files
+  - With own module code (exactly as specified in poetry section)
+  - With own dependencies (exactly as specified in poetry section)
+  - Warn you if you're doing something wrong
+- Optionally uploading to S3
+- Optionally upload entrypoint script(s) to s3- Not implemented yet!
+- Supports poetry based projects.
+More to be supported in the future.
+- Attempting to create a Linux Arm64 zip package when your build runner isn't Linux or Arm64 (Error prone!)

 See below for build options.